codex-team/ctproto/README.md

 ## Server

-To use CTProto JavaScript server implementation, follow next guide.
+To use CTProto JavaScript server implementation, follow the next guide.

 ```ts
 import { CTProtoServer } from './ctproto/server';